 There are lots of risks of having a drafty chicken coop.
 Many of these are just as bad – if not worse – than a coop that is not well-ventilated.

-For starters, a drafty coop can cause your chickens to become cold, leading to illness, especially during the winter months.
+For starters, a drafty coop can cause your chickens to become cold even if the walls of the coop are well insulated, leading to illness, especially during the winter months.
 You’ll need to avoid drafts, especially those that are close to the roost.